Giovanni de la Fontana

-A little is known about the life of Fontana.
-He was born in a craftman's family in Venice around 1395.
-From the records of the University of Padua it is known, that he attended the University and received a degree in arts in 1418 and degree in medicine in 1421.
-University records list him as Master Giovanni, son of Michael de la Fontana, though later Fontana claims that in his youth he made inventions, built organs, and especially designed advanced fountains, whence his nickname Fontana.
+Giovanni Fontana was born in the early 1390s in Padua (or in Venice), in the craftman's family of Michele from Venice.
+He spent his youth in Venice or in the surroundings.
+From the records of the University of Padua it is known, that he attended the University from 1417 until 1421 and received a degree in arts in 1418 and degree in medicine in 1421.
+University records list him as Master Giovanni, son of Michele de la Fontana, though later Fontana claims that in his youth he made inventions, built organs, and especially designed advanced fountains, whence his nickname Fontana.

 Fontana was promoted at the University of Padua by the scholastic scientist Paolo Nicoletti da Udine, known also as Paul of Venice, (c.
 1370-1429), who was a professor of logic and philosophy in Padua from 1395 until 1420.
 Paolo tells us that the Doge of Venice sent him to Brescia to deliver a message to the condottiere Francesco Carmagnola.
-It seems Fontana spent rest of his life as a physician, appointed first as a physician to the Venetian army in Brescia, and later as the municipal physician by the city of Udine.
+It seems Fontana spent rest of his life as a physician, appointed first as a physician to the Venetian army in Brescia, and later after 1438 as the municipal physician by the city of Udine.
+Fontana had at least one son, named Ottaviano.
+The date and place of Fontana's death are still unknown, probably around 1455-1456.

-Some time in 1420s, Fontana published a very interesting treatise—Bellicorum instrumentorum liber, cum figuris et fictitys litoris conscriptus (Illustrated and encrypted book of war instruments).
-In fact Fontata was a prolific author in a range of technology, that was far wider than scientific instrumentation and military devices.
+Some time in 1420s, Fontana composed a very interesting treatise—Bellicorum instrumentorum liber, cum figuris et fictitys litoris conscriptus (Illustrated and encrypted book of war instruments), still preserved in Bayerische Staatsbibliothek .
+In fact Fontana was a prolific author in a range of technology, that was far wider than scientific instrumentation and military devices.
 At least ten of his treatises survived to the present and five others, still unidentified, are mentioned in his writings.

 The title of the above mentioned treatise is a little misleading or at least fails to take into account the wide range of technologies included in the 70 folio pages (with some 140 illustrations).
 Fontana's Bellicorum instrumentorum features, among others, siege engines, fountains and pumps, lifting and transporting machines, defensive towers, dredges, combination locks, battering rams, rocket-propelled animals, the first ever depiction of a magic lantern, scaling ladders, measuring instruments, alchemical furnaces and the most interesting in the context of this site—several robotic automata (see the images below).